scottvr/phart/README.md

 - `minimize`: avoid reuse on the same face by expanding to the rest of that face before sharing a terminal slot.
 - `none`: do the minimize behavior, and also rebalance endpoints across other node faces so sharing is avoided until the node has no free terminal slots left anywhere.

-When debugging testing changes or debugging expected rendered graph output, I make use of variations on:
+When testing changes or debugging expected rendered graph output, I make use of variations on:

 ```bash